NariieL/NariieL/SOZFiles.md

 > Fourteen different companies, with their own gameplay mechanics.
 Each of them having a dependence on another one in order to create open circuits of RôlePlay.
 (Example: Gas stations are emptied to force to be used, as well as banks and ATM.
 Asking Players to fill these. )

 > A system of pollution and deforestation.
-If the company doesn't charge the electric stations, the city goes into blackout.
-If it produces too much, San Andreas becomes polluted.
+If the company in charge of these features doesn't charge the electric stations, the city may have a general blackout.
+If it produces too much, San andreas become polluted and all the consequences it brings for the citizens.

 > BTarget improvement, allowing to add any interaction.